codewars/docs/content/community/code-of-conduct.md

 This Code of Conduct includes Codewars learners on our website, Andela employees/contractors, Codewars moderators, partners/clients of Codewars, third-party vendors, partners, and sponsors.

-By participating in the Codewars community, you agree to follow the rules in this Code of Conduct and agree to our [Privacy Policy](https://www.codewars.com/about/privacy) and [Terms of Service](https://www.codewars.com/about/terms-of-service).
+By participating in the Codewars community, you agree to follow the rules in this Code of Conduct and agree to our [Privacy Policy](https://www.codewars.com/about/privacy), [Terms of Service](https://www.codewars.com/about/terms-of-service) and [AI Fair-Use Guidelines](https://sites.google.com/andela.com/codewars-ai-guidelines).

 ## Our Standards
 Codewars is dedicated to providing a positive experience for everyone, regardless of; _Age, Ability, Background, Caste, Citizenship, Education, Ethnicity and/or race, Family status, Gender, Gender identity or expression, Geographic location, Marital status, Nationality, Native language, Neurodiversity, Physical appearance, Place of birth, Religion or lack thereof, Sexual orientation, and, Socio-economic status._